Bug #390

 you are trying to do may help finding a more efficient solution.

-Updated by Martin Jacquet 10 months ago
+Updated by Martin Jacquet over 1 year ago

 I'm using Gazebo to generate depth images (https://redmine.laas.fr/projects/gazebo_models/repository/gazebo_models/revisions/master/entry/mrsim-depth-camera/model.sdf#L62) that I convert to genom messages using the camgazebo-genom3 component I made while at LAAS https://redmine.laas.fr/projects/genom-vision/repository/camgazebo-genom3, since I'm doing some simulations in genom.